-This can be a particularly difficult time for most people, with major changes to personal, family and financial circumstances.
-Here are a few things to keep in mind if you’re going through a situation like this.
+This can be a particularly difficult time, with significant changes to personal, family and financial circumstances.
+Here are a few things to keep in mind.

 If you’ve had a change of name, address or other details, it’s important to let us know so we don’t lose touch with you, and more importantly, so you don’t lose touch with your super.
 Get started with our step-by-step HOW DO I…update my personal details?